Gold Mini Futures and Options Expiry 2026

 Geopolitical Events

 Gold retains its reputation as a safe-haven asset, particularly during times of uncertainty.
 Events such as armed conflicts, political instability, or trade restrictions can create volatile market conditions.
-In such circumstances, gold prices typically rise as investors seek to diversify their portfolios with relatively stable assets like gold.
+In such circumstances, gold prices typically rise as investors seek to diversify their portfolios with relatively stable assets.

 Do you like this edition?